prane-jay/port-scanner/README.md

 - **SYN-ACK** → port is open, responds with RST to avoid completing the handshake
 - **RST-ACK** → port is closed
 - **No response** → port is filtered
+-
 Port order is randomized to reduce detection likelihood.
 Requires root/Administrator privileges for raw socket access.

 ---

 ## Legal Disclaimer

-This tool is intended for use on systems you own or have explicit written permission to scan.
-Unauthorized port scanning may be illegal in your jurisdiction.
-The author assumes no liability for misuse of this software.
+This port scanner is intended for authorized security testing and educational purposes only.
+You are solely responsible for ensuring you have explicit permission from the system owner before scanning any network, host, or device.
+Unauthorized port scanning may violate local, state, federal, or international laws.
+The author of this tool accepts no liability for any misuse, damage, or legal consequences arising from its use.
+By using this software, you agree that you will only scan systems you own or have appropriate authorization to test.
+Use responsibly.
+Hack ethically.

 ---